kairos-io/kairos/docs/content/en/docs/Reference/build-from-scratch.md

 ---

 {{% alert title="Note" %}}

-This section is reserved for experienced users and advanced use-cases, for instance when building new flavors for Kairos core images or creating your own derivative.
-For most use cases Core and Standard Kairos images are enough, pre-configured, optimized images built following the approach described below, which are pre-built and maintained by the Kairos team.
+By default, Core and Standard Kairos images are pre-configured, optimized and maintained by the Kairos team, meeting most use cases.
+However, if you're an advanced user interested in creating your own derivative or building new flavors for Kairos core images, this section is reserved just for you.

-This process is still a work in progress.
-You can track our development efforts in the [factory epic](https://github.com/kairos-io/kairos/issues/116).
-Altough the state is already usable for general consumption, there are features like [conformance tests](https://github.com/kairos-io/kairos/issues/958) to allow users to run tests against images built with this process allowing to verify the correctness of the image built.
+While the process of building these images is still a work in progress, it's already usable for general consumption.
+You can follow our development efforts in the [factory epic](https://github.com/kairos-io/kairos/issues/116).
+For instance, we are currently working on adding features like [conformance tests](https://github.com/kairos-io/kairos/issues/958) to enable users to test images built with this process, ensuring their correctness before attempting to boot the system.
 {{% /alert %}}

-Kairos allows to "bring any distribution" meaning that any base OS image can be used as a source to create a Kairos based distribution, given it satisfies the Kairos model and contract.
-Every OS will be treated only as a collection of packages - upgrades - and operations are demanded to the Kairos components, which abstracts the management model.
+Kairos enables the creation of a distribution based on any base OS image that satisfies the Kairos model and contract.
+Essentially, every OS is treated solely as a collection of packages, and upgrades and operations are managed by Kairos components, which abstract the management model.

-Practically, that means that upgrades are not carried by the package manager of the OS, instead, the `kairos-agent` will take care of upgrading via container images.
-Upgrades, and installation are all delivered uniquely by container images.
-Container images are overlayed at boot, so there is no additional runtime overhead, as no container engine is required in order to boot the OS.
+In practical terms, upgrades are not carried out by the package manager of the OS.
+Instead, the `kairos-agent` handles upgrades through container images.
+All installation and upgrades are delivered exclusively through container images.
+These images are overlayed at boot time, which means there is no additional runtime overhead, as no container engine is required for booting the OS.

-The Kairos framework is an abstract layer between the OS and the management interface, which follows an atomic A/B approach - this can be controlled directly by Kubernetes, manually via CLI or with a declarative model.
+The Kairos framework is an abstract layer between the OS and the management interface.
+It follows an atomic A/B approach, which can be controlled through Kubernetes, the CLI, or a declarative model.

-The Kairos contract is simple: the OS container image need to have everything needed in order to boot, that goes from the kernel up to the init system.
+The Kairos contract is straightforward: the OS container image must include everything required for booting, from the kernel to the init system.

-The contract has few advantages:
+The contract has several advantages:

-- Delegates package maintenance, CVE, and security fixes to the OS layer
+- Delegation of package maintenance, CVE, and security fixes to the OS layer
-- Upgrades to the container images can be issued easily by chaining Dockerfiles, or committing changes to the image manually
+- Easy issuance of upgrades to container images by chaining Dockerfiles or manually committing changes to the image.
+See also [Customizing](/docs/advanzed/customizing).
-- Clearly separation of concerns: the OS provides the booting bits and packages in order for the OS to function.
-Kairos provides the operational framework to handle the lifecycle of the node, and the immutability interface.
+- Clear separation of concerns: the OS provides the booting bits and packages necessary for the OS to function, while Kairos provides the operational framework for handling the node's lifecycle and immutability interface.
-- Allows long term support and maintenance: each framework image allows to convert any OS to the given Kairos framework version, allowing to potentially maintain for how long the base OS support model adheres to.
+- Support for long-term maintenance: each framework image allows conversion of any OS to the given Kairos framework version, potentially enabling maintenance for as long as the base OS support model allows.

-In this document we will outline the steps in order to use any base image and make it fully bootable with the Kairos framework.
+This document outlines the steps for making any base image fully bootable with the Kairos framework.
+The steps include:

-The steps involves roughly:

 - Building a container image
-  - Selecting a base image from the supported OS family (however, it should work with any distro)
+  - Selecting a base image from the supported OS family (although it should work with any distro)
-  - Install the required packages from the package manager of the chosen OS
+  - Installing the required packages from the package manager of the chosen OS
-  - Build the initramfs
+  - Building the initramfs
-- Build an offline bootable ISO or Netboot the container image
+- Building an offline bootable ISO or netbooting the container image.

 ## Prerequisites

-- Docker or a container engine installed locally
-- Note, the steps below are tested on Linux, but should work as well in other environments.
-Please open up issues and help us improve the Documentation!
+To follow the steps below, you'll need to have Docker or a container engine installed on your local machine.
+Additionally, note that the steps have been tested on Linux but should also work in other environments.
+If you encounter any issues, please feel free to open up issues and help us improve the Documentation!

 ## Build a container image

+To build the container image, follow these steps:

-Create a directory, and write a simple `Dockerfile` containing what we want in the derivative:
+1. Create a new directory for the image and write a Dockerfile inside it.
+The Dockerfile will contain the instructions for building the image:

 ```Dockerfile
 FROM fedora:36